-Designed for industry designers and teams to more deeply understand users’ different motivating factors in order to predict how users could interact with the product in different potential contexts.
+The Motivation Matrix is intended to engage industry designers and teams in more deeply understanding users’ different motivating factors in order to predict how users could interact with the product in different potential contexts.

 Cards built upon Value Sensitive Design methods with the purpose of identifying held values by prompting discussions that lead to implicit and explicit expression.